milonmaze/privacy-terms-observatory/time.com/privacy/privacy_policy.html.md

 If you delete your cookies, you may also delete your opt-out preferences.

-Your browser or device may include “Do Not Track” functionality.
-At this time, Time does not respond to browser “Do Not Track” signals.
+To opt out of “sales” or “sharing” of personal information you can toggle your cookies off in the cookie preference center or enable Global Privacy Control (“GPC”) on your browser.
+To learn more about GPC, please visit http://globalprivacycontrol.org.

-8. Security of Personal Information
+9. Security of Personal Information

 We have put in place administrative, technical, and physical safeguards to help prevent unauthorized access, maintain data security and correctly use the information we collect.
 No system can be completely secure, however, and we do not guarantee that unauthorized disclosures and access will not happen.

-9. Retention of Personal Information
+10. Retention of Personal Information

 We will retain your personal information while you have an account with us and thereafter for as long as we have a legitimate need to retain it.
 Thereafter, we will either delete your personal information or de-identify it so that it is anonymous and not attributed to your identity.

-10. Special Note for Parents
+11. Special Note for Parents

 The site you are visiting is one of the Time general audience sites and is not intended for use by children.
 If you are under the age of 16 please do not submit any personal information through this site.

-11. Changes to this Privacy Policy
+12. Changes to this Privacy Policy

 This Privacy Policy may be updated periodically to reflect changes to our information practices.
 The revised Privacy Policy will be posted on this website with the date of the last modification, and we will notify of the changes if required by the applicable law.
 We will treat your information in accordance with the privacy policy in place at the time of collection of such information, or as you otherwise indicate your preferences.
 We encourage you to check whenever you use our Services to see if the policy has been updated.

-12. How to Contact Us
+13. How to Contact Us

 If you have any questions or concerns about this Privacy Policy, our data practices, or our compliance with applicable law please contact us by writing to us at privacy@time.com, or at: